An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Results Discussion

+Figure~\ref{fig:final_analysis} shows the final analysis results for both modeling frameworks.
+The left bar plot shows the results with the Ngram model at the five window lengths tested: \{\textit{3, 10, 30, 50, 100}\} words.
+The right bar plot shows the results with the Neural model at the two window lengths tested: \{\textit{3, 30}\} words.
+Each behavior is shown against its appropriate observation window length, as determined by our analysis, and sorted within its behavior group.
+We were unable to determine appropriate window lengths for behaviors whose estimates were neither similar nor consistent with human judgments; such behaviors are shown without a bar in the figure.
+With the Ngram model, these behaviors are \textit{Perspective} and \textit{Withdrawal} while in the Neural model, they are \textit{Discussion}, \textit{Perspective} and \textit{Define}.

+We wish to clarify here that these results should not be interpreted as global optimums.
+For example, we see that with the Ngram model, the behavior \textit{Anger} is best estimated using a 3-word long window.
+What this means is that 3 words is the best window length, among the ones that we tested, for estimating \textit{Anger}.
+Another way to interpret this result is that short windows (3 words) are better than medium-length windows (30 words) or long windows (100 words) for estimating \textit{Anger}.

+First, we focus on the results obtained with the Ngram model, shown in the left side plot in Figure~\ref{fig:final_analysis}.
+In general, we found that the BCS of behaviors did not vary greatly, as can be seen in Figure~\ref{fig:N-gram_bcs}.
+However, in cases where there were statistically significant changes in BCS, we were able to determine appropriate window lengths using Stage 2 of the analysis framework.
+For behaviors whose BCS did not significantly change, such as \textit{Affection} and \textit{Solutions}, we were able to determine their window lengths by inspecting their BRC using Stages 3 and 4 of the analysis framework.
+We refer the readers to \ref{sec:append_res_ngram} for a more in-depth discussion of the Ngram model analysis results.

-We see that a majority of behaviors tend to perform best at short window lengths, typically fewer than 10 words, with nearly half of them at just 3 words.
-Nearly a third of the behaviors perform best when scored using long observation windows, such as \textit{Solutions} at 50 words and \textit{Avoidance} at 100 words.
-Among the behavior groups, we see that \textbf{Negative} behaviors, on average, appear to require much shorter observation windows than the rest.
-This matches our intuition about the emotional, short-term nature of these behaviors that lends itself to brief expressions.
+We see that most of the behaviors in our dataset tend to perform best with short windows, such as \textit{Acceptance} and \textit{Negative} at 3 words and \textit{Positive} and \textit{Change} at 10 words.
+At the same time, we see some behaviors that perform best when scored using much longer observation windows, such as \textit{Solutions} at 50 words and \textit{Avoidance} at 100 words.
+We also note that more than half of the behaviors perform better at windows longer than 3 words, even though the N-gram models were trained on 3 words.
+This shows that the train-test mismatch mentioned in Sec.~\ref{sssec:mle_model} did not particularly bias our results towards always selecting 3 words as the appropriate window length.

+At the group-level, we see that all the \textbf{Negative} behaviors perform best with short observation windows.
+This seems to be in line with our intuition about the emotional, short-term nature of these behaviors that lends itself to brief expressions.
+These findings match the observation by Baumeister et al. \citep{baumeister2001bad} that humans show heightened awareness of and react more quickly to negative information than to positive information.
+They also match the findings by Carney et al. \citep{carney2007thin} who reported that \emph{Negative} affect could be quantified well using thin slices whereas \emph{Positive} affect required thicker slices.